research-ag/icrcX/icrcX.md

 (with no additional `notify` call between the two deposit transfers) then `notify` will return the sum of the two transfer amounts as `deposit_inc`.

-The `credit_inc` field is the incremental credit amount applied to the user.
+The `credit_inc` field is the incremental credit amount applied to the user as a result of this call.
-This may be lower than `deposit_inc` due to the application of deposit fees, but does not have to be lower.
+The value may be lower than `deposit_inc` due to the application of deposit fees, but does not have to be lower.
 `credit_inc` is provided here because the user cannot reliably compute it himself from other data.

 If multiple deposit transactions happened concurrently with calls to `notify` then the end result may depend on timing.
 For example, say the ledger fee is 10.
-If a deposit of 20 tokens is made, then `notify` is called, then another 20 tokens are deposited and `notify` called again then the two `notify` responses are:
+If a deposit of 20 tokens is made, then `notify` is called, then another 20 tokens are deposited and `notify` is called again then the two `notify` responses are:
 `{ deposit_inc = 20; credit_inc = 10 }`,
 `{ deposit_inc = 20; credit_inc = 10 }`.
 If the first `notify` arrives _after_ the second deposit then two responses are:
 `{ deposit_inc = 40; credit_inc = 30 }`,
 `{ deposit_inc = 0; credit_inc = 0 }`.
+In this case the deposit fee is applied only once because the service sees it as one deposit.

 ## Deposit balance

-It was said above that `deposit_inc` returned by `notify` is the difference in deposit balance relative to the last known (= "tracked") deposit balance. tify
+It was said above that `deposit_inc` returned by `notify` is the difference in deposit balance relative to the last known (= "tracked") deposit balance.
 The tracked deposit balance can be queried with the following method.

 ```candid "Methods" +=